ARYANCY/nlp-voice-emotion-analyzer/README.md

 ---

 ## 🚀 Quick Execution
-For setup and installation steps, please refer to the internal document directories or the [README Archive](./README_ARCHIVE.md) (previous version).
+For setup and installation steps, please refer to the internal document directories or the [README Archive](./README_ARCHIVE.md).